 Less is known about people with HIV infection or other conditions associated with a weakened immune system, and only small numbers have been enrolled in vaccine trials.
 None of the vaccines contain live virus, so there’s no reason to think they would be unsafe in such groups, but it is possible that their immune response to the vaccine may be weaker, and that they may therefore be less well protected.
 Interim results from Novavax’s phase 2 trial appear to bear this out; the vaccine was found to be 60% efficacious at preventing disease in people without HIV, but only 49.4% when HIV-positive people were included in the trial.
 However, even if this does prove to be the case, these groups are also likely to be more susceptible to severe COVID-19.
 So both the WHO and CDC suggest these people in these groups discuss the decision to be vaccinated with their doctor.

-Since pregnant women were excluded from clinical trials of the vaccines, there is not enough data to say whether or not they are safe.
-However, because pregnant women appear to be at higher risk of severe COVID-19 than non-pregnant women, and there is an associated slightly increased risk of premature birth, there is an argument for some to receive the vaccines.
-Having reviewed all the available evidence for the Pfizer and Moderna vaccines, the American College of Obstetricians and Gynaecologists said these vaccines should not be withheld from pregnant women in high-risk groups which have been prioritised for vaccination, and should be offered to breastfeeding women in these groups.
+Since pregnant people were excluded from clinical trials of the vaccines, there is not enough data to say whether or not they are safe.
+However, because pregnant people appear to be at higher risk of severe COVID-19 than non-pregnant people, and there is an associated slightly increased risk of premature birth, there is an argument for some to receive the vaccines.
+Having reviewed all the available evidence for the Pfizer and Moderna vaccines, the American College of Obstetricians and Gynaecologists said these vaccines should not be withheld from pregnant people in high-risk groups which have been prioritised for vaccination, and should be offered to breastfeeding people in these groups.

-Similarly, although the WHO doesn’t recommend vaccinating pregnant women with the Pfizer and Moderna vaccines at this time, it said in light of the benefits outweighing any potential risks, vaccination may be considered in discussion with their healthcare provider, if she has an unavoidably high risk of exposure, for example because of her occupation or is at risk of developing severe disease.
-The vaccine can be offered to breastfeeding women, and the WHO doesn’t recommend discontinuing breastfeeding afterwards.
+Similarly, although the WHO doesn’t recommend vaccinating pregnant people with the Pfizer and Moderna vaccines at this time, it said in light of the benefits outweighing any potential risks, vaccination may be considered in discussion with their healthcare provider, if the person has an unavoidably high risk of exposure, for example because of their occupation or a higher risk of developing severe disease.
+The vaccine can be offered to breastfeeding people, and the WHO doesn’t recommend discontinuing breastfeeding afterwards.